madajaju/edgemere/docs/edgemere/cpl/models/datacenter/index.md

 # DataCenter

-This represent the physical data center and contains several devices
+The &#34;DataCenter&#34; class, belonging to the CPL package, facilitates the management of physical data centers, including operations such as creating, updating, disabling, enabling, and destroying data centers, managing devices within the data center, capacity planning, and handling device reservations.

 ![Logical Diagram](./logical.png)